Credit Card Fraud Claim Denied: How You Can Still Get Your Money Back

 Customer retention specialists may offer to waive fees, give you more rewards bonuses or anything else that might entice you to remain a customer of the bank.

 This would be a good opportunity to talk about your appeal and how having it approved would make you more likely to remain a customer.

 3. File a Complaint

-If your appeal is denied with the credit card issuer, you still have recourse with a consumer watchdog organization known as the Consumer Financial Protection Bureau (CFPB.)
+If your appeal is denied by the credit card issuer, you still have recourse with a consumer watchdog organization known as the Consumer Financial Protection Bureau (CFPB.)

 The CFPB maintains a consumer complaint database.

-Not only is this information available for consumers to peruse as needed, it's also sent directly to companies whose are the subject of these complaints.
+Not only is this information available for consumers to peruse as needed, but it's also sent directly to companies who are the subject of these complaints.